ryanstwrt/FRIDGe/paper/paper.md

 As mentioned earlier, each assembly has its own unique YMAL file which describes the materials and geometry being used.
 To illustrate this, FRIDGe was used to build a simplified driver assembly from the Experimental Breeder Reactor II (EBR-II).
 All of the dimensions were taken from the International Handbook of Evaluated Reactor Physics benchmark evaluation of EBR-II [@Lum2018].
-The two figures below show an axial and plan view of the assembly.
+The two figures below show an axial and plan view of the assembly, which describes each region of the assembly.

 ![Elevated view of EBRII driver Assembly](EBRII_Assembly.jpg) ![Plan view of EBRII driver assembly fuel region](EBRII_Fuel.jpg)